eclipseguru/bazel-eclipse/README.md

 We use GitHub Discussions!
 Please file an Issue if you have an issue or would like to request a new feature.

-Development/contribution discussion habben in [Bazel's ide-dev Slack channel](https://bazelbuild.slack.com/archives/CM8JQCANN).
+Development/contribution discussion happen in [Bazel's ide-dev Slack channel](https://bazelbuild.slack.com/archives/CM8JQCANN).

 We welcome any contributions.
 Please review our [code of conduct](CODE_OF_CONDUCT.md) and our [contribution guide](CONTRIBUTING.md).